 - Sayians do seem to have a degree of psychic powers, even in the manga (Goku reading Krillin's mind on Namek).
 I think this can explain how his subconcious was able to construct an image of Cell.

 - During the filler before the Cell Saga, Chichi has Goku learn to drive so he can take her shopping.
 Then who's driving the flying car when Chichi drops Gohan off at Master Roshi's house before they take off to go to Namek?

-- You said it best: filler.
-Also, it's not just for the shopping, it's so Goku does something and isn't a poster boy for the NEETs.
+- It's not just for the shopping, it's so Goku does something and isn't a poster boy for the NEETs.

 - IIRC he's shown driving several times in the manga, so he probably got the license long before.
 The real question is why he and his family don't just fly.
 Maybe the neighbors will talk.

 - Can Chi Chi even use ki - much less fly? as far as I can tell she's the female Yajirobe.

 - Probably not, but if Videl can learn in a few days then so can Chichi.